Hida-shunkei lacquerware Hida shunkei

 Austere and clear beauty

-The characteristic of Hida Shunkei Lacquerware is the interwoven harmony between the simple beauty of its natural wood grain and the characteristically clear, deep color tone of clear lacquer.
-It can also be said that Hida Shunkei Lacquerware pursues practical beauty, as its color and lustre become more pronounced through use.
-Hida Shunkei Lacquerware items include daily necessities such as trays, flower vases, stacked boxes and tea utensils, and the beauty of practical use can be savored.
+This craft is notable for having an interwoven harmony between the simple beauty of its natural wood grain and the characteristically clear lacquer.
+It can also be said that Hida-shunkei lacquerware pursues practical beauty, as its color and luster become more pronounced through use.
+Items include daily necessities such as trays, flower vases, stacked boxes, and tea utensils.

-Thereafter, Hida Shunkei Lacquerware with its natural wood grain was first mainly used for tea utensils, after which many articles for daily use such as stacked boxes and trays came to be produced.
-In the Meiji and Taisho Periods, the lacquerware industry was promoted mainly by wholesalers, who exhibited its wares at World Fairs overseas, and as a result Hida Shunkei Lacquerware became very popular.
+Then, this natural woodgrained craft was mainly used for tea utensils, after which many articles for daily use like stacked boxes and trays started to be produced.
+In the Meiji (1868-1912) and Taisho (1912-1926) periods, the lacquerware industry was promoted mainly by wholesalers, who exhibited their wares at World Fairs overseas, and Hida-shunkei lacquerware became well-known as a result.

-Although there was a decline during World War II due to the difficulty in obtaining lacquer, it was widely used for presents in the postwar period of rapid economic growth, and in recent years demand has been increasing for Hida Shunkei Lacquerware as tourist souvenirs.
+Although there was a decline during World War II due to the difficulty in obtaining lacquer, during the postwar period of rapid economic growth this craft became widely given as a gift.
+In recent years demand has been increasing for Hida-shunkei lacquerware as souvenirs for tourists.

 General Production Process